f18m/my-docker-test/README.md

 The same result in this test project is obtained in 2 ways (just for didactive purposes):

-1) using a 2-stage build process (Dockerfile.build and then Dockerfile.production)
+1) using a 2-stage build process (Dockerfile.stage1-build and then Dockerfile.stage2-production)
 2) using a single multistage process (Dockerfile.multistage)
+3) using a shared volume (Dockerfile.sharedvolume and then Dockerfile.stage2-production)

 ## Some useful links